Some links on this page are affiliate links. See full disclosure in the page footer.

 Operators live for systems, structure, and measurable progress.
 They prefer predictability and scale by locking in what works and doing it better every time.
 Chaos drains them, so they’re at their best when steering something stable and steadily growing.

-This style excels in businesses where consistency beats novelty, think logistics, SaaS, operations-heavy eCommerce, or franchises.
+This style excels in businesses where consistency beats novelty, such as logistics, SaaS, operations-heavy eCommerce, or franchises.

 Not sure this is your style?